Hobo-Hilly/NetworkPlus/Network-Fundies/Datacenter-Network-Arch/README.md

 NOTE: So this is actually good in small to medium size is but after a while we see that it's not super efficient for really high density environments such as True datacenters.

+Spine and leaf
+    Software-defined network
+    Top-of-rack switching
+    Backbone

+The actual spine devices that we have up here at the top, there are actually connected to each of the leaf devices, but notice that the spine devices are not directly connect to each other nor the leaf devices connected to each other.

+So what is this architecture about?
+It allows us to actually expand the capabilities of our datacenter in two different ways.

 Software-defined networking
     Application layer